compassdao/docs/README.md

 # Welcome to CompassDAO

-Hi, This is your info source for CompassDAO.
+This is your info source for CompassDAO.

 Visit the website: